 LGBT advertising in Brazil: representations of gender and sexuality in the media

-Sherlock Communications > Latest Posts > Diversity > LGBT advertising in Brazil: representations of gender and sexuality in the media
+Sherlock Communications > Latest Posts > Communication in Latin America > LGBT advertising in Brazil: representations of gender and sexuality in the media

 June is LGBTQIA+ Pride month: a period which invites society to reflect on various issues related to the subject, including LGBT advertising in Brazil.
 Have you ever stopped to think about the protagonists of television commercials and how they are portrayed?
 Or about how brands represent people in advertising campaigns?